These instructions are especially important for the users of Jolla Phone (aka Jolla 1).

 - Check that you have a working Internet connection.
 Use for instance the Jolla browser to check this.
 Note that the size of the update may be up to hundreds of megabytes.
 Please prefer WLAN to download it (switch off mobile data).
 If you use mobile data, make sure that this will not incur cost to you.
 Switch off WLAN if you use mobile data.

-- Check that you have a working Jolla account in your phone.
+- Check that you have a working Jolla account in your Sailfish device.
 Launch the Store application and try to install any application from the Store.
 Should there be any trouble please read this article.

-- Make sure you have that you have enough free storage space (disk space) in the phone: the user data "Used" shown on menu page Settings > Storage should not preferably exceed 10 GB.
-If it does then delete some video clips or pictures from Phone Memory - see this article.
+- Make sure you have that you have enough free storage space (disk space) in the device: the user data "Used" shown on menu page Settings > Storage should not preferably exceed 10 GB.
+If it does then delete some video clips or pictures from Device Memory - see this article.

 - Restart the device before starting the OS download.This ensures the maximum amount of free working memory (RAM) for the demanding process.

-- We recommend keeping the phone connected to a charger throughout the whole update process.
+- We recommend keeping the device connected to a charger throughout the whole update process.

 - If you have installed applications from OpenRepos service, then see chapter OpenRepos in the end of this article.
 If you have never heard the name then ignore this step.